01/01/2021 — 12/31/2021

 Magic City Brewfest– June 12.
 Sloss Furnaces.
 The Magic City Brewfest’s focus is on providing guests a great experience with access to the best beers they can find in Alabama, including hard-to-find beers that are not always widely available in the market.

-Juneteenth Celebration– June TBD.
-Birmingham Civil Rights Institute.
+Juneteenth Celebration– June 19.
+Kelly Ingram Park.
 The annual Juneteenth celebration, commemorating the end of slavery in the United States, is presented by the Birmingham Civil Rights Institute.
+The free event will begin with a parade at 9am and the community celebration in the park will start at 10:30am.
+Attendees will enjoy food, music, vendors, entertainment and more!

 Sidewalk Film Festival– August 23-29.
 Historical theatre district in downtown Birmingham.
 This showcase for independent film has gained wide notoriety in film and consumer publications for its tight organization, range of subject matter and good ol’ weekend fun.